pantheon-systems/documentation/source/content/guides/custom-upstream/04-test-custom-upstream.md

 - [Terminus](/terminus)

 ## Create a Test Site on Pantheon

-This test site will be used later for evaluating the Custom Upstream changes we will make in the next section.
+This test site will be used later for evaluating Custom Upstream changes.

 1. Navigate to your User Dashboard > click **Create New Site**.